BlueBrain/nexus-forge/docs/source/interaction.rst

 `http://dbpedia.org/resource/United_States` using the `DBpedia look up service <https://lookup.dbpedia.org/>`__.

 `Resolving` involves two main steps:
- * candidates generation: resolving often results in many possible resources to link to called candidates.
+ * **candidates generation**: resolving often results in many possible resources to link to called candidates.
    Each candidate is associated with a score representing how close it is to the input text to resolve.
    Candidates then can be ranked based on different criteria (e.g score, context of occurence in a given document) combined using different strategies including exact or fuzzy matches.
 For example resolving the text Amereica